Porsche 356SL: Detailed history of each chassis

 356/2-056 is one of the four type 514 cars prepared for the 1951 Le Mans race.
 Final assembly was performed at Reutter.
 The history of this particular car is extensively documented and well deserved because it is the 1951 Le Mans class G winner (20th overall) with entry number #46.
 Based on recent photograph taken during the latest restoration, the chassis number was re-stamped to 356/2-063.
 This likely occurred just prior to the race when the original 063 car was crashed by a mechanic in a head-on collision on the Autobahn.
 This car was exported to U.S. November 1951 with chassis number 3002/A. Sold by Hoffman to John von Neumann (owner of Competition Motors in California).
 The car was modified into Roadster configuration mid 1952.
 Since then the car has been restored by Emory Motorsport into the 1951 Le Mans condition.

 356/2-057 This car has been built in 1951 for a private customer and contains some SL features.
 It was raced in the U.S.A.
 The car has been restored and is part of a private collection.

 356/2-058 Chassis 058 was part of the 4 cars prepared for the 1952 racing season.
+During the 1952 Mille Miglia it was used as a support car.
 After the crash of 356/2-060 at the Bol d'Or in Montlhéry on June 8, 1952, a new car was needed with a high roof to be able to participate in Italian races.
 Chassis number 058 was modified and participated in the 1952 Coppa Inter-Europa at the Autodromo Nazionale di Monza with license plate W83-4079.
 Later it was seen at Porsche with two other cars when they were preparing for Le Mans 1953.
+During 1953 the car was modified with a lower and more aerodynamic roof which can still be seen in the Porsche museum Stuttgart where it is wearing chassis data plate 356/2-055 which enabled the use of the W24-3475 license plate.
+The location of the plate covers the stamped chassis number.
+This is the only 356/2 known to have had the 4-cam engine installed by the factory.